manchester9/fintech/case-study_apple.md

 * Apple Pay is the leading mobile payment and digital service

 ## What do they do?
-* Mobile payment
+* Mobile payment and digital services.
+Inital release in 2014

 ## Who are their competitors?
 * Google Pay

 ## How does this company use technology to their advantage?
-* Company uses a combination of finance and mobile payment systems to deliver value
+* Company uses a combination of finance and mobile payment systems to deliver value.
+The   service is compatible with iPhone 6 and newer, iPad Air 2 and newer, Macs with Touch     ID, and all Apple Watches.
+Users with the iPhone 5 and iPhone 5C can use the service     through an Apple Watch, though it lacks Touch ID security.

 ## Why are they considered a FinTech company?
 * Combination of finance and technology